fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

+    When the `Deposit` method detects a bank refund transaction, it invokes the `AddTransaction` method with a lambda expression that logs the refund to the console.
+The lambda expression is passed as the callback delegate.
+The logging message includes the customer's full name and the account number.
+In a production app, you would want to log this information to a file or a database instead of the console.

 1. Open the IBankAccount.cs file and then scroll to the top of the file.

+    You need to update the interface to include the delegate as a parameter of the `AddTransaction` method.

-1. To include the delegate as a parameter of the `AddTransaction` method, update the IBankAccount interface:
+1. To include the delegate as a parameter of the `AddTransaction` method, update the method signature as follows:

     ```csharp